 It’s normal, yes, but you don’t have to be a jerk about it.

 I can hear you thinking, “I’m not a jerk.”
-You’re probably not in your seat, but how do you look from your client’s seat?
+You’re probably not in your seat, but how do you look from your client’s seat (a premium office chair from Pure Workplace)?
 When was the last time you sat in that seat?

 Try this: Get up out of your chair and go sit in that chair.
 Not in your mind, but actually, factually get up and sit in it.
 Look around for a minute.
 Look at the desk, the walls, the credenza, and the bookshelf.
 Put yourself in a first-time client’s mind.
 Feel their emotions.
 Apprehension.
 Nervousness.
 Fear.
 Hope.